Here's what you get when your connection is set up for IPv6:

 Firefox users can use the ShowIP extension, which displays IPv6 and IPv4 addresses:

-IPv6 access is available to all Internode ADSL and FTTH/NBN customers.
+IPv6 access is available to all Internode ADSL, NBN, FTTP, FTTN, FTTB, and Fixed-Wireless customers.

-Ethernet customers can obtain IPv6 connectivity by calling Corporate Sales.
+Corporate Ethernet and Fibre customers can obtain IPv6 connectivity by contacting Sales.

 Yes.
 Reverse DNS delegation can be set up via My Internode: